-When you execute a legal document called a power of attorney, you are authorizing another individual to make certain decisions on your behalf.
-The person who signs the document is called the principal and the person who is authorized to make decisions is known as the agent or attorney-in-fact.
+When you execute a legal document called a Pa Power of attorney, you are authorizing another individual to make certain decisions on your behalf.
+The person who signs the document is called the principal.
+The person who is authorized to make decisions is known as the agent (attorney-in-fact).

 Living wills are also referred to as an advance directive or a health care directive.
 It is a legal document that communicates your desire in the treatment of serious medical problems in the event that you are unable to speak for yourself.
 They do not go into effect unless you are incapacitated and unable to express yourself.
 Having a living will can relieve your close relatives from the burden of having to make the decision about whether to remove you from life support.

 Trusts are legal documents that allow you to control how your assets will be allocated or managed.
 You are considered the grantor and the person that manages and distributes assets in the trust is known as the trustee.
 Individuals who receive money or other assets are the beneficiaries.

 Property placed in a trust, unlike wills, is not subject to probate.
 You can also create a revocable trust which can be canceled or revoked at any time while you are alive.
 Trusts can be set up for a child’s education or to reduce estate taxes.

 A Pa Last Will is an important document to execute in order to avoid disputes about how your assets will be divided when you die.
 The executor who administers the distribution of assets from your estate will allocate your possessions as you specified.
 You should periodically review your Will to make sure it is still relevant and accurate.
 Life changing events, such as the birth of a child or a marriage, may require amendments to the original document.

 A loved one’s legacy can ease the pain of loss by reminding heirs of a departed family member’s enduring love.
 But when questions arise about the validity of a will or the management of estate assets, uncertainty can arouse animosity and prevent closure.